-Some patients with Major Depression are not responsive to treatment* with standard antidepressant drugs.
+Some patients with major depressive disorder are not responsive to treatment* with standard first choice antidepressant drugs.
 The intensity of their symptoms may have diminished, but they still persist.
 Characteristically, these patients have failed to respond to more than one conventional antidepressant medication (and perhaps they’ve even failed to respond to combinations of those medications).
-In these treatment-resistant* cases,
+In these treatment-resistant* cases

-- consider prescribing Marplan® (isocarboxazid) Tablets as an alternative to conventional medications1
+- consider prescribing Marplan as an alternative to conventional medications1

-- because Marplan® (isocarboxazid) Tablets works very differently than other treatments for Major Depression2.
+- because Marplan works differently than other treatments for major depressive disorder2

-Marplan® (isocarboxazid) Tablets harnesses MAO Inhibitor power to effectively manage the Symptoms of Treatment-Resistant* Major Depression2.
+Marplan® (isocarboxazid) Tablets harness MAO Inhibitor power to effectively manage the symptoms of major depressive disorder.5

 *Treatment failure with first-line antidepressants.